Murder of Shafilea Ahmed: Murder

 Shafilea disappeared on 11 September 2003, and had been missing for a week before her teachers informed the police.
 Subsequently, a major campaign urged anyone with information to come forward.
 Actress Shobna Gulati fronted the media campaign and read some of Shafilea's poems on television.
 A nationwide hunt was launched, but when Shafilea failed to seek treatment for her damaged throat, detectives became convinced she had been murdered in a possible honour killing connected to her rejection of her Pakistani suitor.
-Superintendent Geraint Jones told the Daily Mirror that "her family say a suitor had been found for her in Pakistan, but she was free to make her own decisions."
+Superintendent Geraint Jones told the Daily Mirror that "her family say a suitor had been found for her in Pakistan, but she was free to make her own decisions".

-In February 2004, Shafilea's dismembered remains were found after heavy flooding in the River Kent near Sedgwick, Cumbria, 70 mi away from Warrington.
+In February 2004, Shafilea's dismembered remains were found after heavy flooding in the River Kent near Sedgwick, Cumbria, some 70 mi away from Warrington.
 Police said the corpse was deliberately hidden, and a gold "zigzag" bracelet and blue topaz ring found with the body were identified by her parents.
 Due to the advanced decomposition of her remains, the cause of death could not be determined by pathologist Alison Armer.
 Detective Sergeant Mike Foster stated at a hearing, "The pathologist could not determine the cause of death, but did say the body was that of a young female.
 Obviously, because of the condition of the body, she was unable to give any further findings."
 Police believe the body had probably been there since the day she disappeared or not long after.
 A second post mortem ordered by South Lakeland coroner Cyril Prickett failed to add anything further.